Creativity. Activity. Service.

 CAS Plan: Due on the first day of school for juniors

 CAS Handbook: Class of 2025

 Anticipated diploma candidates from the Class of 2021 traveled to the Oregon Food Bank in Beaverton and Northeast Portland to package food for those in need.
 The students processed more than 3,572 lbs. of food.
 That is 2,977 meals for families in need in our community!
 Thanks so much to special guest Theresa McCaffrey, who came along as our extra chaperone.

-IB students traveled to Medical Teams International in Tigard last fall to volunteer their time sorting medical supplies for people in need in other countries.
+IB students traveled to Medical Teams International in Tigard to volunteer their time sorting medical supplies for people in need in other countries.
 Part of the CAS program is engaging with global issues and considering the ethical implications of their actions.
 IB students represented Tualatin High's commitment to service with their work.